umass-gis/workshops/content/basics-qgis/tutorial.md

 * What patterns seem to stand out?
 * Are there any apparent clusters in terms of either HOLC grades or demographic makeup?
 Any outliers?
-* How would you describe the relationship between the historical HOLC designation of neighborhoods in these cities and the demographic makeup of their residents today?
+* How would you describe the spatial relationship between the historical HOLC designation of neighborhoods in these cities and the demographic makeup of their residents today?
+* What hyptheses might you investigate further?

+To learn more about the Home Owners' Loan Corporation mapping program and the long-term effects of racial segregation that resulted in cities across the U.S., check out the Mapping Inequality project's [Introduction](https://dsl.richmond.edu/panorama/redlining/#loc=5/39.1/-94.58&text=intro) for an overview and links to further reading.

 Don't forget to save your map!
 {: .danger}